ModerateSloth/CustomNewTab/README.md

 # CustomNewTab
 Could be used as an extension for new tabs.

+This is done by downloading these files and unloading the pack in extensions settings.
+Make sure its the CustomNewTab directory.

 Anthony Nguyen
 Started with the background and then worked on the clock.
 After completing clock, the quote was next and the timer was last.